RetroPie/RetroPie-Docs/docs/PC-Engine.md

 ```
 /home/pi/RetroPie/BIOS
 ```
-NOTE: The 'SYSCARD3.PCE' needs to be placed in with the roms to play Turbo CD games.
+Note: The 'SYSCARD3.PCE' needs to be placed in with the ROM files to play Turbo CD games.

 ## Controls